blackmirag3/Classify/docs/UserGuide.md

     Currently available types:
     Whole student list
     With total classes attended
-    With phone number,
+    With phone number
     The archived list
     The recently deleted list
-    By certain subject only.
+    By certain subject only

 bye
     Exits Classify